kevinvietvu/ParkHere/README.md

 # ParkHere

 run project in Android Studio:
--import the project into Android Studio
+1. import the project into Android Studio
--Run app on either an emulator or android device
+2. Run app on either an emulator or android device

 install apk:
--download the .apk file onto an emulator or android device -navigate to the .apk file and install the app
+1. download the .apk file onto an emulator or android device
+2. navigate to the .apk file and install the app

 or

--sideload apk through adb
+1. sideload apk through adb
--adb install <path_to_apk>
+2. adb install <path_to_apk>